 Before you go hunting for alternatives

 A gentle nudge.
-Look at our directory of open source alternatives by category, but before you pick any of them, ask three questions of the SaaS you're leaving:
+Look at our open source alternatives by category, but before you pick any, ask three questions of the SaaS you're leaving:

 3. Is there a middle-ground plan (self-host the personal slice, keep the team slice) that captures 80% of the benefit with 20% of the work?